JoshLocke/FS-Laws/Select Committees Act.md

 **§5.
 DEFINITIONS**

-&nbsp;&nbsp;&nbsp; (a) "Presiding Officer(s)" shall be defined as the Speaker of the House, President of the Senate, Speaker Pro Tempore, and President pro Tempore
+&nbsp;&nbsp;&nbsp; (a) "Presiding Officer(s)" shall be defined as the Speaker of the House, President of the Senate, Speaker pro tempore, and President pro tempore

 &nbsp;&nbsp;&nbsp; (b) "Chairperson" shall be defined as the congressperson appointed to oversee proceedings of the Select Committee.